 - Trust you

-- Be convinced that your product is something they need and easily purchase when they are ready
+- Be convinced that your product is something they need and be able to easily purchase when they’re ready

 Then look at this part:

 “Easily discover more relevant quality content”

 To fulfill the promise of these 6 words is hard work that includes flawless user experience on your website, clear navigation, internal links, and many quality posts and email newsletters.

 That pyramid you need your potential customers to climb – this is what what your customers expect from you before they give you their money.